Risk | Vulnerability

 The burden of building these relationships should not just fall on you.
 Police departments should also be proactive when it comes to meeting the business owners in a community.
 Sometimes, police departments hold town halls and trainings.
 If yours does not, then gather other business owners and tell the police department you’d like a town hall to address concerns of prejudice in the police department or other issues.

-While this may not be the full solution I find that developing relationships can help.
+While this may not be the full solution, I find that developing relationships can help.
 With a better relationship, you’ll be better prepared to contact them if the need arises, and you may find you’re less concerned about dialing 911.

-Are you ready to improve your organization’s risk resiliency?
+Are you ready to improve your organization’s risk management?